Death of Sean Cunningham: Accident

 The incident led to a grounding of many aircraft that the Royal Air Force were operating at that time, including all variants of the Hawk aircraft.
 The Martin-Baker ejection seat used (Mk.10B1) was also fitted to other aircraft besides the Hawk, though many were cleared as being fit to fly in the days after the event.
 The Red Arrows were given their airworthiness back by early December 2011.
-(While other aircraft have the Mk.10-series seat, only the Hawk retains the Scissor/Drogue Shackle parachute release mechanism, the RAF having refused to upgrade the seats in 1984.
-Therefore, the Hawk seats are not at the recommended manufacturer's build standard).

 The seat did not act in the sequence that it was supposed to; after ejection from the canopy and a ceiling height is attained, the seat is supposed to drop away and a main parachute deploy to allow the pilot to drift back down to the ground.
 A bolt had been over-tightened which meant that the sequence could not complete properly.
 It was noted that the initiation of the ejection seat was almost impossible to do accidentally, with senior officers from the RAF at a loss to explain how it happened.

 The Service Inquiry into the accident found that the seat firing handle (SFH) safety pin, had been displaced on an earlier flight (4 November 2011) and re-inserted incorrectly so as to appear that it was in the safe position, especially if viewed vertically from above, which is the normal stance when looking at the ejection seat for both aircrew and groundcrew, but actually it was in an unsafe position.
 As the aircraft was not used between 4 November and 8 November 2011, the cockpit was unsafe for four days.
 It was believed that straps from a previous sortie had pulled the SFH loose.